 Eligibility and how to apply

 A selection panel will judge all applications objectively on how well they further the aims and purposes of the award, and the evidence provided in support of this.
-Each application will be judged on its individual merits.
-The supporting letter should outline the intended focus of the study tour and potential relevant institutions.
+Your cover letter should outline the intended focus of your study tour, proposed location, and potential relevant institutions to be visited.
+It would set out initial thoughts relating to the planning of the project and look at the benefits of the project to the broader profession (and other relevant stakeholders) as well as the award recipient.
 There is no set application length expected.
 It is up to each candidate to write as little or as much as they wish.
 However, what you present in support of your application should be relevant and sufficient to allow the selection panel to make an informed decision.
 Typically, each year there are many excellent applications.
 However, should there be no suitable application, the panel reserves the right not to make an award for that year.

 A professional development opportunity

 On return, the successful candidate will be expected to give some presentations and produce a short report.
-Usually a Travelling Librarian reception is held each year when the most recent winner has the opportunity to make a short presentation/talk on their study visit.
 Past recipients have found the study tour a rewarding personal and professional experience which has often helped advance their career.

 The English-Speaking Union aims to strengthen international understanding through a variety of cultural and educational programmes and scholarships.
 As part of its international policy, CILIP aims to provide opportunities for members to enrich their professional lives by sharing experience and expertise with overseas colleagues.